Msharma1212/Text-to-Image-generation/readme.md

 This project is licensed under the MIT License.

-Feel free to use, modify, and distribute it according to the license terms.
+Feel free to use, modify, and distribute it according to the license terms...